ravindasenarath/aws-saa/README.md

 ### RDS
   - Managed PostgreSQL/MySQL/Oracle/SQL Server/MariaDB/Custom
   - Support Read replicas and Multi AZ
+  - Configure to use SSL for data in transit for added security

 ### Aurora
   - Compatible API for PostgreSQL/MySQL